Tetsuma Sakaki

 Bird Commission case file number 124.
 Custodian file number 10105.
 (Source: lac_rg33-69_volume_07_file_0124)

-She was born on 6 January 1902.
-She was a housewife.
-Her family includes Sarugoro Sakaki (father), Hisayo Sakaki (wife), Shigeru Sakaki (son; in Japan), Tetsuya Sakaki (child), Aiko Sakaki (daughter) Keiko Sakaki (daughter).
-Her home address is listed as 6 Nanaimo Street, Vancouver, BC.
-She was forcibly uprooted to East Lillooet, BC.
+He was born on 6 January 1902.
+He was a mechanic.
+His family includes Sarugoro Sakaki (father), Hisayo Sakaki (wife), Shigeru Sakaki (son; in Japan), Tetsuye Sakaki (son), Aiko Sakaki (daughter), Keiko Sakaki (daughter).
+His home address is listed as 6 Nanaimo Street, Vancouver, BC.
+He was forcibly uprooted to East Lillooet, BC.
 To be noted, the Office of the Custodian forms for Hisayo Sakaki are at the beginning of this file.

 Metadata